-Before becoming a published author in 1989, I was in civil service management, then resigned to become a housewife and mother.
-From 1991 to 1997, whilst researching and writing books, I ran my own school for children with learning difficulties, before taking up writing full-time.
+Before becoming a published author in 1989, I was in Civil Service management, then a housewife and mother.
+From 1991 to 1997, while researching and writing books, I ran my own school for children with learning difficulties, before taking up writing full-time.

 I have been interested in history since the age of fourteen, when I read my first adult novel, the rather lurid Henry's Golden Queen, by Lozania Prole, about Katherine of Aragon.
 I was so enthralled by it that I dashed off to read real history books to find out the truth behind what I had read, and thus my passion for history was born.
 By the time I was fifteen, I had written a three-volume reference work on the Tudor dynasty, a biography of Anne Boleyn based partly on contemporary sources, and several historical plays; I had also started work on the research that would one day take form as my first published book, Britain's Royal Families.

 During the early 1970s, I wrote historical novels and the original version of my second published book, The Six Wives of Henry VIII - 1024 pages long, and single-spaced - and had it rejected on the grounds that there was a world paper shortage!
-I also researched the lives of all the mediaeval Queens of England, research I have since drawn on for several of my books, and for Eleanor of Aquitaine in particular.
+I also researched the lives of all the mediaeval Queens of England, research I have since drawn on for several of my books.

 After suffering several rejections, and then finding a fantastic literary agent, whose client I am fortunate to remain to this day, I finally found a publisher - the Bodley Head - in 1988.
-Later, that imprint was taken over by Random House, at which point I was transferred to Jonathan Cape, my present UK publisher.
-I've been published in the USA by Ballantine (Random House) and Grove Weidenfeld/Grove Atlantic, in Canada by McLelland and Stewart and by numerous publishers all over the world, with my books having been translated into French, Spanish, Korean, Czech, Turkish, Russian and Italian, to name a few!
+Later, that imprint was taken over by Random House, at which point I was transferred to Jonathan Cape, my present U.K. publisher.
+I've been published in the U.S.A. by Ballantine (Random House) and Grove Weidenfeld/Grove Atlantic, in Canada by McLelland and Stewart and by numerous publishers all over the world, with my books having been translated into French, Spanish, Korean, Czech, Turkish, Russian, Polish, Hungarian, Chinese and Italian, to name a few!

-In 2006, I published my first novel, Innocent Traitor, for Hutchinson, another imprint of Random House; this was published by Ballantine in the USA in 2007.
-Since then, I have published three further novels, and several more are planned.
-I must say that I have been fortunate throughout in having the support of wonderful publishers and editorial teams on both sides of the Atlantic.
+In 2006, I published my first novel, Innocent Traitor, for Hutchinson, another imprint of Random House; this was published by Ballantine in the U.S.A. in 2007.
+Since then, I have published four more novels.
+In 2014 I was delighted to sign a contract with Headline for six novels on the wives of Henry VIII.
+I have been fortunate throughout in having the support of wonderful publishers and editorial teams on both sides of the Atlantic.
 I've been elected a Fellow of the Royal Society of Arts, and been made an honourary life patron of Historic Royal Palaces.
 I`m still pinching myself to make sure that I`m not dreaming it all!

 History is full of wonderful stories and amazing characters.
 I feel very privileged to be able to bring them to life in both my non-fiction books and my novels.
 In both cases, I feel that an author has a responsibility to be as true to the facts as is possible.
 And in an age in which history is increasingly perceived to be 'dumbed down' in schools, on television and on film, we can all learn from a study of the past.
 We can discover more about ourselves and our own civilisation.